oliviawestmacottssw/SSW.Rules.Content/rules/office-environment---do-you-follow-the-companys-dress-code/rule.md

 ### Public Events and Meetings

-Of course, when in a public event such as a User Group, conference or seeing clients you should "Dress Up".​
+Of course, when in a public event such as a User Group, conference or seeing clients you should "Dress Up".

 It should go without saying, but of course, things such as shaving off your weekend facial growth, using deodorant and having clean teeth and nice breath is assumed.